Protohedgehog/open-research-glossary/glossary.md

 - ** PubMed Central (PMC) -** a free full-text archive of biomedical and life sciences journal literature at the US National Institutes of Health&#39;s Library of Medicine. ([Source](http://www.ncbi.nlm.nih.gov/pmc/))
 - ** Europe PubMed Central (EuroPMC) -** Based on PubMed Central, and part of a network of repositories supported by funders of life sciences and biomedical research. ([Source](http://europepmc.org/))
 - ** Repository 66 -** a mashup of data from ROAR and OpenDOAR overlayed onto Google maps. ([Source](http://maps.repository66.org/))
+- ** OpenAIRE -** a pan-European infrastructure that supports the EC&#39;s Open Access Mandate in Horizon2020.
+All publications funded by the EC should be made available in Open Access and OpenAIRE harvests from a range of data sources namely repositories, OA publishers. ([Source)](http://www.openaire.eu)

 - ** Scientific Electronic Library Online (SciELO)** - a programme started in Brazil in 1998 which has now expanded to 15 other countries, developed by FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo) and BIREME (Centro Latino-americano e do Caribe em Informação em Ciências da Saúde).
 The objectives are to develop a common methodology for the preparation, storage and dissemination of scientific literature, including standardised evaluation and quality control processes.
 This comprises a model for cooperative electronic publication of scientific periodicals on the internet using organised bibliographic databases with full text access. ([Source (Portuguese Language)](http://www.scielo.org/php/level.php?lang=pt&amp;component=56&amp;item=1)[(English)](http://www.scielo.org/php/level.php?lang=en&amp;component=42&amp;item=1))
 - ** Securing a Hybrid Environment for Research Preservation and Access **** - **** Rights of MEtadata for Open archiving (SHERPA-RoMEO) **** -** a tool to check what the self-archiving policies for individual journals are. ([Source](http://www.sherpa.ac.uk/romeo))